 2. Twice the speed of Previous Versions

 One of the most undeniable and visible advantages of the new PHPNG engine is the improvement in performance.
 PHPNG’s development team successfully refactored their Zend Engine and strives to provide remarkable improvement in memory.
 It also includes Just-In-Time (JIT) that provides the compilation done at runtime – avoiding it to be done before the code execution.

 A huge improvement in speed between PHP 5.6 and PHP 7 can be seen from the following benchmark tests for the WordPress versions, 4.1 and 3.6.

-This concludes that fewer servers will serve the exact number of users when using PHP 7, but code will be executed just as quick if not quicker.
+This concludes that fewer servers will serve the exact number of users when using PHP 7, but the code will be executed just as quick if not quicker.
 PHP 7 has also managed to outdone HHVM.

 3. Simplifies Error Handling

 For PHP coders (until now), handling catchable fatal and just fatal errors was never an easy task.
 The newest Engine Exceptions allows you to replace such errors, keeping exceptions.
-Just in case the exception remains undiscovered, PHP will to return to the same fatal errors as they have in the 5.x version.
+Just in case the exception remains undiscovered, PHP will return to the same fatal errors as they have in the 5.x version.

 The newest Engine Exception object does not spread to the Exception Base Class.
 This cases backward compatibility and leads to two kinds of exceptions in terms of error handling:

 2. Engine exceptions